Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 • High Haze (>60%): High diffusion.
 Ideal for hot, sunny climates (e.g., South India) to prevent burning.

-• Low Haze (<25%): Low diffusion (Clearer).
+• Low Haze (<25%): Low diffusion (clearer).
 Ideal for colder, cloudy climates where light intensity is weak.

 Conclusion: Making the Right Choice